CFA® Financial Statement and Analysis

 What to Expect in CFA Level 1 Financial Statement Analysis?

 The CFA Level 1 Financial Statement Analysis (FSA), formerly known as Financial Reporting and Analysis (FRA), is the second most weighty topic on the CFA exam after Ethics.
-FSA is not only fundamental to passing Level 1 but succeeding in the CFA Program overall.
+FSA is fundamental not only to passing Level 1 but also to succeeding in the CFA Program overall.
 20% of Level 1 readings are dedicated to the topic and cover a breadth of financial accounting knowledge.
+Candidates will study the various components of financial statements, how to assess their quality, and how to adjust data to improve their analysis and thus value companies and assets more accurately.

 Exam Weighting